htw-imi-showtime/showtime-website/content/ws25/bachelor/b3-3d-design-workflow/_index.md

 # Names are optional, team size is sufficient
 team = ["Dzemal Alic", "Estella Kinzel", "Lea-Sophy Göser", "Enkhjin erkhembayar"]
 # this can be just one or a list as with team:
-supervisor = "Hr.
-Prof. Dr. Tobias Lenz" draft = false
+supervisor = "Prof. Dr. Tobias Lenz" draft = false